 Author of today.
 Hair is a bit boring =))

-After taking photos here, we will buy tickets to the garden surrounding the temple, the price is 300 jpy for children, and 600 jpy for adults.
+After taking photos here, we can purchase tickets to explore the garden surrounding the temple.
+The price is 300 JPY for children and 600 JPY for adults.

 Entrance to the garden.

-At the entrance to the garden, there is a Kyoto tram from 1912 preserved here.
+At the entrance to the garden, there is a preserved Kyoto tram from 1912, offering a glimpse into the city's past.

 Ancient Kyoto tram.